Skip to content

 Bocarra — a word meaning an oversized or wide-open mouth — draws on the female polyphonic singing repertoire from northern Portugal and Galicia, where songs speak of bitterness and evoke brutal violence against women.
 These voices — in shouts or whispers, ritualised or fragmented — emerge as gestures of non-conformity and resistance.

 On stage, three performers sing, move and engage with a collection of original sound objects.
-Made from stone, ceramic, plastic or metal, these handcrafted instruments act as extensions of the internal organs and breath, activated by air, friction and touch, until the body itself becomes a soundscape.
+Made of stone, ceramic, plastic or metal, these handcrafted instruments act as extensions of the internal organs and breath, activated by air, friction and touch, until the body itself becomes a soundscape.

 Structured like a concert, where each song takes the lead, Bocarra composes a vocal and sensorial choreography in which bodies, transformed into instruments, produce melodic hauntings — cries that echo as forms of resistance.